Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 ### 4.6 Install libSBML

+SEPT 2020: THIS SHOULD NO LONGER BE NEEDED! (starting with BioC 3.12, rsbml is no longer supported on macOS)

+Required by Bioconductor package rsbml.

 #### Install a more recent libxml-2.0

 libSBML/rsbml require libxml-2.0 >= 2.6.22 but the version that comes with